noesterle/RedditSavedToYoutube/README.md

 Requires Python >2.5, Python 3, PRAW (pip install praw), gdata-python-client(https://github.com/google/gdata-python-client), TSLite(http://trevp.net/tlslite/).
 Reddit script is run using Python3 and PRAw, youtube script is run using Python>2.5, gdata-client, and TSLite.

+In order to run these scripts, they need access to the respective account.
+For reddit, go to https://www.reddit.com/prefs/apps/ and click "create another app".
+You'll need the App ID and Secret.
+For youtube, go to https://console.developers.google.com.
+In the credentials tab, you'll need to create credentials for the script in the "credential" section, and fill out the "OAuth consent screen".
+In the overview tab, you'll need to enable the "Youtube Data API" and "Youtube Analytics API".